 Resettlement is the foreseeable outcome for many.
 Planning for migration as a climate change adaptation response is simply practical.
 It provides both assurance and insurance to those most impacted by climate change.
 Yet, conversations surrounding climate-induced migration are understandably fraught with political, logistical, and cultural resistance.
 Planned relocation still feels taboo in national and international policymaking circles.

 The global community’s uneasiness surrounding state-led planned relocation is a testament to our collective failure to reduce carbon emissions.
 Accepting an uncertain future is an uncomfortable pill to swallow.
-As international leaders prepare for Glasgow’s United Nations Climate Change Conference, presidents and prime ministers from the world’s major economics will consider the plight of the tiniest archipelagos.
+As international leaders prepare for Glasgow’s United Nations Climate Change Conference, presidents and prime ministers from the world’s major economies will consider the plight of the tiniest archipelagos.
 The climate talks this November must cut through the tension surrounding migration and offer pragmatic and durable solutions for those most vulnerable.

 Resettlement is a tragic but eventual outcome for many nations.
 And the time to prepare is now.